-The inhibition of fibrinolysis improves wound healing, supporting the theory that Lp(a) may have evolved to have a protective role in primates for certain conditions, such as injuries and infections, particularly during early life (2,29).
-The potential role of Lp(a) in wound healing aligns with immunohistochemical analyses that demonstrated positive staining for apo(a)/apoB in wounds at various stages of healing (30,31).
-Furthermore, a proteomics study identified a correlation between Lp(a) and numerous proteins involved in wound healing (30,32).
+The inhibition of fibrinolysis improves wound healing, supporting the theory that Lp(a) may have evolved to have a protective role in primates for certain conditions, such as injuries and infections, particularly during early life [2, 29].
+The potential role of Lp(a) in wound healing aligns with immunohistochemical analyses that demonstrated positive staining for apo(a)/apoB in wounds at various stages of healing [30, 31].
+Furthermore, a proteomics study identified a correlation between Lp(a) and numerous proteins involved in wound healing [30, 32].

-The pathophysiological mechanisms, by which Lp(a) contributes to cardiovascular disease risk may involve several interconnected pathways.
-These include the proatherogenic effects mediated by apoB (33), a pro-inflammatory response driven by OxPL (34), and pro-thrombotic effects resulting from the antifibrinolytic properties of apo(a) (27) and its interactions with platelets (35).
-Specifically, processes such as endothelial dysfunction, inflammation, lipid accumulation, and calcification-partly driven by oxidized phospholipids present on the Lp(a) particle-may play a central role in the development of ASCVD and calcific aortic valve stenosis (CAVS) (36,37).
+The pathophysiological mechanisms by which Lp(a) contributes to cardiovascular disease risk may involve several interconnected pathways.
+These include the proatherogenic effects mediated by apoB [33], a pro-inflammatory response driven by OxPL [34], and pro-thrombotic effects resulting from the antifibrinolytic properties of apo(a) [27] and its interactions with platelets [35].
+Specifically, processes such as endothelial dysfunction, inflammation, lipid accumulation, and calcification - partly driven by oxidized phospholipids present on the Lp(a) particle - may play a central role in the development of ASCVD and calcific aortic valve stenosis (CAVS) [36, 37].

-Lp(a) measurement, nmol/L vs mg/dL unit
+Lp(a) measurement, nmol/l vs. mg/dl unit

-Measurement of Lp(a) is challenging mainly due to the different apo(a) isoforms due to the variable number of KIV2 repeats that can alter its quantification by immunoassays (27).
+Measurement of Lp(a) is challenging mainly due to the different apo(a) isoforms resulting from the variable number of KIV2 repeats, which can alter its quantification by immunoassays [27].
 Additionally, every individual typically inherits and expresses two copies of the LPA gene, one from each parent.
-Consequently, unless an individual is homozygous for two LPA genes with the same KIV2 repeat count, most people possess two distinct apo(a) isoforms, with their levels representing the combined contributions of both apo(a) isoform sizes (38).
-Accurate Lp(a)

-measurement methods are crucial for properly assessing the impact of Lp(a) on various CVDs and for advancing the clinical development of therapies targeting Lp(a).
-The optimal diagnostic test for Lp(a) should remain unaffected by Lp(a) isoform variability, specifically detect Lp(a) particles, provide results in nanomoles per litre (nmol/l), and should rely on standards traceable to globally recognized reference materials (39).
+Consequently, unless an individual is homozygous for two LPA genes with the same KIV2 repeat count, most people possess two distinct apo(a) isoforms, with their levels representing the combined contributions of both apo(a) isoform sizes [38).
+Accurate Lp(a) measurement methods are crucial for properly assessing the impact of Lp(a) on various CVDs and for advancing the clinical development of therapies targeting Lp(a).
+The optimal diagnostic test for Lp(a) should remain unaffected by Lp(a) isoform variability, specifically detect Lp(a) particles, provide results in nanomoles per liter (nmol/l), and rely on standards traceable to globally recognized reference materials [39].

-While numerous methods, including immunoassays, fluorescence-based techniques, and electrophoresis, have been developed to measure Lp(a), achieving standardization has proven difficult due to variations in antibody reactivity to different Lp(a) phenotypes (40).
-Heydari et al. (40) did not indicate the assay to be 100% insensitive to apo(a) size.
-Tests exhibit varying degrees of sensitivity to apo(a) isoforms can result in the measured Lp(a) concentration being underestimated in the presence of small isoforms or overestimated when large isoforms are present.
-However, that those assays using 5 to 6 independent calibrators, covering a wide range of Lp(a) levels and a balanced distribution of apo(a) isoforms, are minimally influenced by apo(a) size (36,41,42).
+While numerous methods, including immunoassays, fluorescence-based techniques, and electrophoresis, have been developed to measure Lp(a), achieving standardization has proven difficult due to variations in antibody reactivity to different Lp(a) phenotypes [40].
+Heydari et al. [40] did not find the assay to be 100% insensitive to apo(a) size.
+Tests exhibit varying degrees of sensitivity to apo(a) isoforms, which can result in the measured Lp(a) concentration being underestimated in the presence of small isoforms or overestimated when large isoforms are present.
+However, those assays using 5 to 6 independent calibrators, covering a wide range of Lp(a) levels and a balanced distribution of apo(a) isoforms, are minimally influenced by apo(a) size [36, 41, 42].

-The new challenge for Lp(a) measurement as a result of the development of muvalaplin - new drug targeting Lp(a) that disrupts the initial non-covalent interaction between apo(a) and apoB100, preventing the disulphide bond leading to an increase in free apo(a) (43).
-Current commercial Lp(a) assays that measure total apo(a) and may be insufficient to accurately measure Lp(a) concentrations on this drug; thus. novel immunoassay that measures only intact Lp(a) particles has been developed (43).
-It has been confirmed that this new test is insensitive to apo(a) isoform size and correlates with a liquid chromatography-tandem mass spectrometry method (43).
+The new challenge for Lp(a) measurement arises as a result of the development of muvalaplin - new drug targeting Lp(a) that disrupts the initial non-covalent interaction between apo(a) and apoB100, preventing formation of the disulfide bond and leading to an increase in free apo(a) [43].
+Current commercial Lp(a) assays that measure total apo(a) may be insufficient to accurately measure Lp(a) concentrations in patients on this drug; thus, a novel immunoassay that measures only intact Lp(a) particles has been developed [43].
+It has been confirmed that this new test is insensitive to apo(a) isoform size and correlates with a liquid chromatography-tandem mass spectrometry method [43].